Disentangling feature and lazy training in deep neural networks: Other experiments

 We now check that our conclusions extend to other data sets, architectures and learning dynamics.
 In particular we consider under which circumstances feature training outperforms lazy training.
 Table~\ref{tab:perf} summarizes our results.
 The key observation is that which regime works best depends on the architecture and on the data.
 In particular, for the training set size $10^4$ we focus on in this study (as it allows to study gradient descent in a reasonable time), we generally find that FC performs better under the lazy training regime.
 For the CNN architectures \mm{that we study, feature} training tends to perform better.

 \paragraph{MNIST and CIFAR10:} We train the FC network defined in \sref{sec:setup} on the MNIST and CIFAR10 datasets.
+CIFAR10 dataset contains $50000+10000$ $32\times32$ images in the trainset and testset, which are split into 10 classes.
+We reduced the trainset to 10000 images split into 2 classes (5 classes merges into 1) and the images are flatten into a vector of size 1024.
 In \fref{fig:mnistcifar} we show the results.
 The picture is qualitatively similar to what we see for Fashion-MNIST.

 \paragraph{First ten principal components of MNIST PCA:} As dataset we consider the projection of the handwritten digits in the MNIST dataset onto their first 10 principal components, obtained via principal-component analysis (PCA).
 This dataset is harder to fit than the original MNIST.
 Using the FC network defined in \sref{sec:setup}, we observe (see \fref{fig:other} \emph{(a)}) that the test error for a single network as well as the ensemble-averaged test error are nearly identical, even somewhat smaller in the feature-training regime than in the lazy-training regime, contrarily to what was observed for the full MNIST dataset.